 - Or second, an explosive crisis, provoked either by erosion of trust that medicine still puts patient interests ahead of its own profits, or by a national financial tipping point (like Medicare bankruptcy), or by intolerable societal disparities (mushrooming numbers without access to quality care), or a combination.
 These breakdowns could sap national wealth, social cohesion and economic resilience, and weaken our world standing.

 With Lincoln at Gettysburg, we can “resolve that this nation, under God, shall have a new birth of freedom – and that government of the people, by the people, for the people, shall not perish from the earth.”
-Could coming together on healthcare reform to free ourselves from the grips of the unsustainable healthcare “tapeworm” become a springboard for a new American spirit throughout our nation?
+Could coming together on healthcare reform to free ourselves from the grips of the unsustainable healthcare “tapeworm” also become a springboard for a renewed American spirit throughout our nation?

 Now, Take Action